-Magritek is participating in the leading process chemistry conference LAB Innovation in Birmingham-United Kingdom.
-Drop by our booth # C10!
-You’ll get a chance to meet us, learn about our company and we’ll get you acquainted with Spinsolve – high performance benchtop NMR spectrometer that offers impressive sensitivity and resolution, it is robust and easy to use.
-We are looking forward to seeing you at this conference !!!
+Magritek is participating in the Analytica 2020 on 31.
+März – 03.
+April 2020 in the Messe München.
+You’ll get a chance to meet us, learn about our company and we’ll get you acquainted with Spinsolve – high-performance benchtop NMR spectrometer that offers impressive sensitivity and resolution, it is robust and easy to use.
+We are looking forward to seeing you at this fair !!!

 Magritek is excited to announce that we will be participating at the ChemCYS’ 15th – from 19 to 21 February 2020 in Blankenberge (Belgium).